statsd/statsd/README.md

 Graphite Schema
 ---------------

 Graphite uses "schemas" to define the different round robin datasets it houses (analogous to RRAs in rrdtool).
-Here's what Etsy is using for the stats databases:
+Here's an example schema:

     [stats]
     pattern = ^stats\..*